joeldom/joeldom/README.md

 ### Hi!

-I am a software developer with a focus on the UI/x Front-end.
-I love visualizing data and organizing content alongside beautiful typography.
-Working from conceptual prototypes and I design systems with impactful experiences.
+I am a software developer with a focus on the UI/x Front-end design.
+I love visualizing data & organizing content to add context and clarity with beautiful colors and typography.

 <!--
 **joeldom/joeldom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.